tbensky/PiNN_Projectile/readme.md

 ```

 ### The loss function
 Next, we'll add the loss function.
-This is different with PiNNs vs 100% data-trained networks, because PiNNs gave loss that is combination of both data and physics losses (not just data loss).
+This is different with PiNNs vs 100% data-trained networks, because PiNNs have a bet training loss that is combination of both data and physics losses (not just data loss).
 Thus, you'll have to write a custom loss function.
 We found with PyTorch, as long as the loss function is a member of the `neural_network` class, the autodifferentiation seems to hold up.

 Here's the loss function we used (we left a bunch of comments in, to reflect things we learned and tried):